-- The task requires candidates to listen for specific information in the text which will answer the question. - In Part 1 there are five short recordings, each with a question and three images. - Candidates listen to the text, then choose the visual image which best answers the question in the context of what they heard.
+- In Part 1 there are five short recordings, each with a question and three images. - Candidates listen to the text, then choose the visual image which best answers the question in the context of what they heard.

-- Candidates should read the question and look at the three images for each question. - During the first listening, the candidates need to listen for specific information, choosing the best option. - Candidates should use the second listening to check the answer is correct, focusing on the key information in the text. - Candidates then repeat this for the remaining questions.
+- Candidates should read the question and look at the three images for each question. - During the first listening the candidates need to listen for specific information, choosing the best option. - Candidates should use the second listening to check the answer is correct, focusing on the key information in the text. - They then repeat this for the remaining questions.